American Cattlemen Podcast

 Central Life Sciences

-Welcome to Genetics & the Gavel, powered by American Cattlemen Media.
-Just ahead, we have Gale McKinney, he's the Owner of American Cattlemen Media, and he chats with Rex Pfaff, Owner of Pfaff Angus.
-In this episode, Rex and Gale will dive into the Pfaff Angus 2026 Annual Bull Sale, held on March 11th, 2026, at 1:30PM CT, at the Pfaff Angus Ranch, in Fairfax, South Dakota.
+Welcome back to Genetics & the Gavel, powered by American Cattlemen Media.
+Just ahead, we have Gale McKinney, he's the Owner of American Cattlemen Media, and he sits down with John and Jeannie Griswold, Owners of Griswold Cattle Company.
+In this episode, they will dive into the Griswold Cattle Grass to Grid Bull Sale, held on March 27th, 2026, at 12:30PM CDT, located at the Griswold Sale Facility in Stillwater, Oklahoma.

 For previous episodes of the American Cattlemen Podcast, please visit: www.americancattlemen.com.